Sign up for our newsletter to hear first about program announcements and application deadlines.

 Applicants will need to provide:

-• Optional: A letter of intent towards a bursary or scholarship
+- Optional: A letter of application for a a bursary or scholarship

-• How you would work on your project while at Sage Hill
+- How you would work on and advance your project while at Sage Hill

-• Seven pages of work-in-progress that you’d like to develop at Sage Hill
+- Seven pages of the work in progress that you would like to develop at Sage Hill

 Note: